Interaction graph-based characterization of quantum benchmarks for improving quantum circuit mapping techniques: Profiling of quantum circuits based on qubit interaction graphs

-In the previous section, we saw that standard parameters such as number of qubits and gates and two-qubit gate percentage seem to be insufficient to fully describe the structure of a quantum circuit.
-A possible way to further characterize a quantum circuit is through its qubit interaction and gate dependency graphs.
-A few works have already pointed out how these two circuit descriptions can be used as one of the baselines for designing better mapping techniques \cite{li2019tackling,lao2021timing,baker2020time}.
-In those works, gate dependency graphs are used as core information for scheduling optimization and look-ahead techniques, whereas interaction graphs are usually only used for the initial placement of qubits of the mapping procedure.
-However, as described in Sec. \ref{Sec2}, most of the developed mapping techniques do not consider circuit properties and are just custom-made for specific processors.
+This shows the importance of quantum circuit structure when developing mapping techniques and the necessity of characterizing the circuits in terms of their qubit interaction graphs.
+A few works have already pointed out how interaction graph along with quantum instruction dependency graph can be used as a baseline for designing better mapping techniques \cite{li2019tackling,lao2021timing,baker2020time,bandic2023mapping}.
+In those works, gate dependency graphs are used as core information for scheduling optimization and look-ahead techniques, whereas interaction graphs are usually only used for the initial placement of qubits of the routing procedure.
 Considering that the primary constraint affecting the fidelity of the circuit execution is nearest-neighbor connectivity required for performing two-qubit gates, it would be valuable to know in advance how they are distributed among qubits and not only their quantity.

-In this paper, we performed a profiling of quantum circuits by focusing on interaction-graphs properties and their relation to the quantum circuit mapping.
-To that purpose, we took input from graph theory and analyzed interaction graphs based on metrics described in \cite{hernandez2011classification} with a focus on those that are relevant to the mapping problem.
+In this paper, we perform profiling of quantum circuits by focusing on interaction-graph properties and their relation to quantum circuit mapping.
+To that purpose, we took input from graph theory and analyzed qubit interaction graphs based on metrics described in \cite{hernandez2011classification} with a focus on those that are relevant to the mapping problem.

 Quantum circuit profiling in our work consists of the following steps: